KittyGiraudel/site/_posts/2013-02-18-sass-mixin-star.md

 Well people, that’s pretty much it.
 You have a perfectly working [Sass mixin](https://codepen.io/HugoGiraudel/pen/Lcexi) to create customized single-element 6-point stars in CSS.
 Pretty neat, right?

-Using it couldn't be simpler:
+Using it couldn’t be simpler:

 ```scss
 .star {